Charleston Longshoreman Lawyer Near Me

 If you have a workplace accident at an SC port, oil rig or other navigable water along the east coast of South Carolina, follow these steps:

-- Seek medical treatment.
+- Step 2: Seek medical treatment.
 (You may choose your physician, but be sure to obtain a Form LS-1 authorization form.)

 Filing a claim can be complicated, especially if there is dispute over whether your accident injury occurred on the job.
 Let our team handle the entire process, from filing to finish.